itz-me-zappex/flux/README.md

 - Ability to use window and process info through environment variables which daemon passes to scripts/commands in `exec-focus`, `exec-unfocus`, `lazy-exec-focus` and `lazy-exec-unfocus` config keys.
 - Works with processes running in sandbox with PID namespaces (e.g. Firejail).
 - Survives a whole DE/WM restart (not relogin) and continues work without issues.
-- Supports all X11 DEs/WMs and does not rely on neither GPU nor its driver.
+- Supports most of X11 DEs/WMs [(EWMH-compatible ones)](<https://specifications.freedesktop.org/wm-spec/latest/>) and does not rely on neither GPU nor its driver.
 - Detects and handles both explicitly (appeared with focus event) and implicitly (appeared without focus event) opened windows.

 ## Dependencies